 - Obtained $7.3 million settlement from JCC-I/A for two REAs related to construction projects in Iraq.

-- Prosecuted 13 claims on behalf of a Kuwaiti corporation with the United States Marine Corps/JCC-I/A on contracts performed in Iraq totaling $8.1 million.
+- Prosecuted 13 claims on behalf of a Kuwaiti corporation with the U.S. Marine Corps/JCC-I/A on contracts performed in Iraq totaling $8.1 million.

 - Pursued and obtained a settlement from the USACE of an REA related to a construction project in Bagram, Afghanistan.

-- Prosecuted a claim at the Civilian Board of Contract Appeals (CBCA) related to a construction project in Kirkuk, Iraq; at alternative dispute resolution with the Board, obtained a favorable settlement with USAID and another contractor.
+- Prosecuted a claim at the Civilian Board of Contract Appeals (CBCA) related to a construction project in Kirkuk, Iraq; at alternative dispute resolution (ADR) with the board, obtained a favorable settlement with USAID and another contractor.

 - Assisted in preparation and submission of REA to the USACE regarding reconstruction projects in Basra, Iraq.